LEAVENWORTH, KS –

 In an effort to expand the choices available to communities for imprisoning their citizens, the Trump administration today announced a new initiative to encourage entrepreneurs to come up with new ways of locking people up.

-The brainchild of Attorney General Sessions and Education Secretary De Vos, the new “Charter Prisons” will allow enterprising businessmen and women to hold humans in unique and novel ways that the federal prison system hasn’t tried yet.
+The brainchild of HUD Secretary Ben Carson and Education Secretary De Vos, new “Charter Prisons” will allow enterprising businessmen and women to hold humans in unique and novel ways that the federal prison system hasn’t tried yet.

-“Just the other day, I was having lunch with a friend, and they said ‘Why can’t we just send these people to the moon in rocket ships and be done with them once and for all?’
+“Just the other day, a friend asked me ‘Why can’t we just send these people to the moon in rocket ships and be done with them once and for all?’
 With Charter Prisons, we can try new ideas like that and see if they work.”

 “It’s imperative that we give business people the necessary financial incentives to come up with more creative ways to incarcerate men and women.” said Secretary De Vos.
 “Choice is so important.
 A community in Iowa might want to house their convicts in a corn palace, while people in Florida might want to build their prison out of palm fronds and use alligators as prison guards.
 We need these ideas if we are going to succeed as a country.”